Humour: Physical attractiveness

-90% of men and 81% of women, all college students, report having a sense of humour is a crucial characteristic looked for in a romantic partner.
-Humour and honesty were ranked as the two most important attributes in a significant other.
-It has since been recorded that humour becomes more evident and significantly more important as the level of commitment in a romantic relationship increases.
+Humour is considered attractive for males in Western cultures.
+In the mid-20th century, a majority of American college students reported that having a sense of humour is a crucial characteristic looked for in a romantic partner.
+In the late-20th century, British college students reported humour and honesty as the two most important attributes in a significant other.
+Humour becomes more evident and significantly more important as the level of commitment in a romantic relationship increases.
 Recent research suggests expressions of humour in relation to physical attractiveness are two major factors in the desire for future interaction.
+Self-deprecating humour has been found to increase one's desirability and physical attractiveness to others for committed relationships.
 Women regard physical attractiveness less highly compared to men when it came to dating, a serious relationship, and sexual intercourse.
 However, women rate humorous men more desirable than nonhumorous individuals for a serious relationship or marriage, but only when these men were physically attractive.

-Furthermore, humorous people are perceived by others to be more cheerful but less intellectual than nonhumorous people.
-Self-deprecating humour has been found to increase one's desirability and physical attractiveness to others for committed relationships.
-The results of a study conducted by McMaster University suggest humour can positively affect one's desirability for a specific relationship partner, but this effect is only most likely to occur when men use humour and are evaluated by women.
-No evidence was found to suggest men prefer women with a sense of humour as partners, nor women preferring other women with a sense of humour as potential partners.
+While humorous people may be considered attractive, humorous people are also perceived by others to be less intellectual than nonhumorous people.
 When women were given the forced-choice design in the study, they chose funny men as potential relationship partners even though they rated them as being less honest and intelligent.
 Post-Hoc analysis showed no relationship between humour quality and favourable judgments.

+For females, the results of a study conducted by McMaster University suggest humour can positively affect one's desirability for a specific relationship partner, but this effect is only most likely to occur when men use humour and are evaluated by women.
+There is inconsistent evidence whether men prefer women with a sense of humour as partners, or women preferring other women with a sense of humour as potential partners.

+Outside of Western cultures, however, humour is not always valued as much in mate selection.
+Studies conducted in East Asia find humour ranked lower among other traits than in western cultures, especially by men evaluating women.
+In some studies of mate selection criteria, humour does not even make the list.